vladimirlogachev/elm-modular-grid/README.md

 ## What is a modular grid?

-A modular grid is a well-known pattern in design which helps to establish a visual rhythm and produce layouts designs quickly and in a controlled way.
+A modular grid is a well-known design approach which helps to establish a visual rhythm and produce layouts designs quickly and in a controlled way.
 A simple explanation is given [Design Trampoline.
 Module 5: Grid](https://designtrampoline.org/module/grid/grid/), and more info can be found on the web.

 In the code, we refer to the following elements of grid: